DGL-GAN: Discriminator Guided Learning for GAN Compression: Introduction

 Given the sensitivity of the pretrained generator to the reduction of parameters, we directly train a compressed generator from scratch, rather than tuning from the pretrained generator \cite{liu2021content, lin2021anycost}.
 We expect that directly training a compressed generator with the specific knowledge distillation mechanism we introduce will alleviate the sensitivity to parameters.
 Taking difficulty (b) and difficulty (c) into account, what we want to introduce from the teacher GAN is the information about the distribution. rather than an individual synthesized image.
 Directly obtaining the distribution from the teacher generator is highly non-trivial, due to the high dimension of images.
 However, the teacher discriminator implicitly contains the information about distribution.
 Recall the optimal formulation of the discriminator in \cite{goodfellow2014generative},

 where $p_d$ is the distribution of the real datasets and $p_g$ is the distribution of synthesized images.
-Supposed that the teacher discriminator reaches or approaches the optimal formulation in Eq. \eqref{Eq: Optimal discriminator}, compared with the student discriminator, the teacher discriminator may contain a better synthesized distribution (regarding certain divergence metrics, e.g., FID).
+Supposed that the teacher discriminator reaches or approaches the optimal formulation in Eq. \eqref{Eq: Optimal discriminator} and the teacher generator achieves a superior performance than the student generator (regarding certain divergence metrics, e.g., FID), compared with the student discriminator, the teacher discriminator may contain a better synthesized distribution.
 A natural question arises, does the teacher discriminator is more suitable for distilling student GANs than the teacher generator?
 In this work, we answer the above question from empirical perspectives.
 Specifically, we propose to only exploit the teacher discriminator as the additional source of the supervision signal for the student generator.
 Moreover, to alleviate the instability caused by the minimax objective function, we propose a two-stage training strategy to stabilize the optimization process.

 In a word, our framework only utilizes the teacher discriminator and trains a narrow generator from scratch, with a two-stage training strategy to stabilize the optimization process, denoted as {\bf D}iscriminator {\bf G}uided {\bf L}earning approach and abbreviated as DGL-GAN, aiming at compressing large-scale vanilla GANs and making inference efficient.
 Our contributions can be summarized as,